Virtual visits: A new house call for rare disease treatment

 The key is to avoid a fragmented virtual health system.

-When asked about the future of virtual visits in genetics, Dr. Shur quickly responds.
-“The feedback has been phenomenal,” she says.
+“The feedback has been phenomenal,” Dr. Shur says about the future of virtual visits for genetics.
 “Virtual visits will never replace in-person visits.
 They will be used in conjunction with in-person visits to maximize care.”

 “As we unite patients with virtual health platforms and new forms of technology, we want to see what works and what doesn’t.
 We want their feedback,” Dr. Shur reemphasizes.
 “Virtual visits are a dynamic process.
 These visits only work through patient partnership and feedback.”

-While Chin navigates atypical 22q11.2 deletion syndrome and ASD, the virtual waiting room, virtual visits platform, ease of access and ability to show doctors her children help.
+As Chin navigates atypical 22q11.2 deletion syndrome and ASD, she continues to appreciate the virtual waiting room and the ease of access virtual visits provides.

-Sharing screens during the visit enables Chin to examine and have a better understanding of her children’s abdomen and kidney sonograms, cardiology reports and hearing exams.
+Sharing screens during virtual visits enables Chin to examine and better understand her children’s abdomen and kidney sonograms, cardiology reports and hearing exams.
 It forces everyone in the visit to focus on one topic or image at a time, strengthening the connection.

-Chin still has questions, but she’s getting close to having more answers.
+Chin still has questions about her children’s DNA, but she’s getting close to having more answers.
 She’s eager to see Caleb’s genetic test results and to work with Hillary Porter, M.S., CGC, the family’s genetic counselor, to interpret the data.

 “We’re all learning together,” Dr. Shur says about the new pilot program, which applies to genomics at large.

 Chin is optimistic and happy she did.
 She’s grateful for the virtual visits program, which simplifies complex care for her family.
-And she’s still waiting, but in two months she hopes to have final answers about her middle child’s DNA, unraveling another medical mystery.
+And she’s still waiting, but she hopes to learn more about her middle child’s DNA, unraveling another medical mystery.